Table of Contents

-Due to the rise of remote work and the growing importance of social networking for social selling, many professionals are investigating how to obtain more contacts on LinkedIn and whether they are doing everything possible to optimize their online profile.
+Due to the rise of remote work and the growing importance of social networking for social selling, many professionals are investigating how to obtain more LinkedIn Connections and whether they are doing everything possible to optimize their online profile.

 With over 756 million users in more than 200 countries, LinkedIn is by and away the most popular platform for professional networking.